 Saint Paul Public Schools (SPPS) is one of Minnesota's largest school districts with more than 39,000 students.
 Superintendent Valeria Silva began leading SPPS in 2010, following more than two decades as a teacher, principal and administrator.
 Highly trained and deeply dedicated staff, cutting-edge academic programs, and strong community support are among the district’s hallmarks.
 Our student population is diverse, with students who speak more than 125 languages and dialects.

 Follow SPPS on Twitter

 Graduation rates up across the board

-From 2009 to 2012 (most recent data available), the overall SPPS four-year graduation rate increased by 7 percentage points (+7), from 59% to 66%, and racial disparities have narrowed in this area.
+From 2010 to 2013, the MDE graduation rate increased by 12 percentage points, from 61% to 73%, and racial disparities has narrowed in this area.

 ACT participation and scores up